The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 The Federal Court can send a matter back to the decision maker directing her or him to act in a certain way, it can quash or set aside a decision or it can declare the rights of the parties.
 However, in certain areas, its powers are greater than those under the old system giving another reason why this is a preferable alternative in Federal matters.

 The ability to seek judicial review using prerogative remedies was once exercised by issuing what was known as a prerogative writ.
 Nowadays the process is much more like those used for other types of actions.
-The process for applying for judicial review of South Australian Government decisions is set out Part 3 of the Supreme Court Civil Rules 2006 (SA) rr 199 -201.
+The process for applying for judicial review of South Australian Government decisions is set out Chapter 20 Part 6 of the Uniform Civil Rules 2020 (SA) rr 256.1 -256.7.

 How is an application for judicial review commenced?

-An application for judicial review can be commenced by filing documents in the Supreme Court (Form 1, Form 33, Form 39, and Form 40 which are available from the Courts SA website).
+An application for judicial review can be commenced by filing documents in the Supreme Court (Form 4A Originating Application, Form 4S or Form 11 Statement of Facts Issues and Contentions, and a supporting affidavit) which are available from the Courts SA website).

 These forms can also be found on the Courts SA website.